 Prince Damian was very generically charming, and I sure don’t mind that.
 This episode of Violet Evergarden was quite interesting, with Violet more like a side character than in any of the previous episodes.
 It’s quite a sudden shift (there seemed to be a big time gap too), but it showed an aspect of the world that I wasn’t expecting.
-I guess I wasn’t expecting monarchy, though I don’t know why that didn’t occur to me.
-I think the anime could have done a better job with world-building or with introducing the world to its audience.
-I didn’t really get a strong sense of who Violet fought against and what the political situation is now that the war has ended, and I’m not sure how exactly Princess Charlotte and Prince Damian’s countries fit in with all of this.
+I guess I wasn’t expecting monarchy, though I don’t know why it didn’t occur to me either.
+The anime could have done a better job with world-building or with introducing the world to its audience.
+I didn’t really get a strong sense of who Violet fought against and what the political situation is now that the war has ended, and I’m not sure how exactly Princess Charlotte and Prince Damian’s countries fit in with all of it.
 We get a glimpse of their map sometimes, but that only makes me realize how little I know about this world.
-Does anyone else have this feeling, or is it just me not paying enough attention?
+Does anyone else have this feeling, or am I jsut not paying enough attention?

 Anyways, let’s get into the episode.